Father Not on the Birth Certificate: Rights in England & Wales

 Final Thoughts

-If you’re a father not listed on your child’s birth certificate, gaining Parental Responsibility is a crucial step in being actively involved in their life.
-By understanding the process and taking the necessary legal steps, you can ensure that you have a say in your child’s upbringing.
+If you’re a father not listed on your child’s birth certificate, it is commonly believed in the family courts that it is positive for a child to have their identity set out on the birth certificate.
+Gaining Parental Responsibility is also a crucial step in being actively involved in their life, maintaining and strengthening the relationship.
+By understanding the process and taking the necessary legal steps, you can ensure that you are involved in your child’s upbringing.
 If you need help drafting your application or attending a court hearing get in touch for a free consultation.

 Customer Testimonials